retr0ever/NothFlows/README.md

 MIT

-## Support

-For issues or questions, please open an issue on GitHub.

 ---

-Built with ❤️ for Nothing Phone users
+Built with ❤️ for Nothing users by Team Lotus